 We implement recent literature: Manna et al. (2025) on conformal prediction, BYM2 spatial models, variance-weighted non-conformity scores.
 Reproducible, documented, testable.

-Each library solves one well-defined problem.
+All 34 libraries.
+Each solves one well-defined problem.
 Actuarial tests included. sklearn-compatible where it matters.